Kandru/cs2-roll-the-dice/README.md

 The following dices are planned for future releases:

 - **Fast Map Action** - Speeds up map-specific interactions like bomb plant and hostage pick-up
-- **Glow** - Makes you glow with a colored outline visible through walls for everyone else
 - **Wallhack** - Shows you the best enemy player through the wall in a given interval
 - **Player as Chicken** - Transforms your player model into a chicken while retaining normal gameplay
 - **Cloak** - Advanced invisibility effect while you're standing still
 - **Disguise as Prop** - Transforms you into a random map prop for ultimate camouflage
 - **Make Fake Gun Sounds** - You will produce random weapon firing sounds
 - **Make Hostage Sounds** - Makes random hostage sounds every now and then
-- **Show Player Health Bar** - Displays health bars when aiming at players
 - **Third Person View** - Forces your camera into third-person perspective for the round
 - **More Recoil** - Reduces weapon accuracy for less precision